JannieI/canvas-workstation-V3/src/app/roadmap.md

         - tooltip with field description
         - data ownners (nr of issues, text of last one)
         - hide and order fields here ?

+    -   Calculated field
+        - add more than one, see Compass / Vega example